sk-zk/NoisEvader/README.md

 **NoisEvader** is a FOSS recreation of the musical bullet hell game Soundodger+.

-With Soundodger 2 actually happening after all, this project is not all that interesting anymore, but I'll continue development anyway in case I come up with something I can do with this in the future.
+With Soundodger 2 actually happening after all, I suppose this project is not really all that interesting anymore, but I'll continue development anyway in case I come up with something I can do with this in the future.

 At the moment, the main goal is to accurately recreate level playback, including glitches / unintentional behavior such as error bullets